ibm-cloud-docs/key-protect/retrieve-access-token.md

       "https://iam.cloud.ibm.com/identity/token" \
       -H "Content-Type: application/x-www-form-urlencoded" \
       -H "Accept: application/json" \
-      -d "grant_type=urn%3Aibm%3Aparams%3Aoauth%3Agrant-type%3Aapikey&apikey=<API_KEY>"
+      -d "grant_type=urn%3Aibm%3Aparams%3Aoauth%3Agrant-type%3Aapikey&apikey=<API_KEY>" > token.json
     ```
     {: codeblock}

     In the request, replace `<API_KEY>` with the API key that you created in the previous step.
-The following truncated example shows the token output:
+The following truncated example shows the contents of the `token.json` file:

     ```
     {